Cooper Kupp came back better than ever, and now he’s the Super Bowl MVP

 It was the most difficult thing he endured, he said, but never once did he doubt he could return to the player he was.

-He didn’t return to the same player, though.
-Kupp returned better, establishing himself as a premier wide receiver and the NFL’s gold standard, with refined route-running, rare quickness, oft-overlooked speed and, above all, a capacity for the game that made him more like a coach than simply another chess piece.
+He returned better, establishing himself as a premier wide receiver and the NFL’s gold standard, with refined route-running, rare quickness, oft-overlooked speed and, above all, a capacity for the game that made him more like a coach than simply another chess piece.

 He suggested plays to coaches.
 He watched video with Stafford and the Rams’ other quarterbacks.
 He could anticipate the second level of defense — and often the third — and he could envision how a play would unfold before the ball was snapped.